Erebot/Erebot/docs/src/Styling.rst

     ?>

-Notice how we represented the actual counts using either a spelled out form ("one girl" / "one boy") or an actual number ("2 girls" / "2 bots"), simply by specifying different words for the different ``<cases>``.
+Notice how we represented the actual counts using either a spelled out form ("one girl" / "one boy") or an actual number ("2 girls" / "2 boys"), simply by specifying different words for the different ``<cases>``.

 You'll also notice that this string is electable for `Internationalization`_.